Eworitse/alx-low_level_programming/0x14-bit_manipulation/README.md

 3- a function that sets the value of a bit to 1 at a given index.
 4- a function that sets the value of a bit to 0 at a given index.
 5- a function that returns the number of bits you would need to flip to get from one number to another.
+6-  a function that checks the endianness.
+7-  the password for this program{LINKED}.